Setting Up and Testing Sophos Firewall Application Control

 - Activating application recognition for reporting and analysis

-If it is not about recognition or blocking, but about prioritization or bandwidth limitation, additionally configure Application Traffic Shaping on Sophos Firewall.
+If it is not about recognition or blocking, but about prioritisation or bandwidth limitation, additionally configure Application Traffic Shaping on Sophos Firewall.

 Prerequisites